Oneirical/The-Games-Foxes-Play/design/Random Ideas.md

 **Serene Project**

+* Make Relays more difficult by making sacrificial souls fight you.
 * Buying Modulators costs your least populated Castes, in order.
 Unequipping them (only possible at a cyberneticist) instantly triggers their conversion effect.
 Not being able to pay means one must spread the Serene Soul.
 * Maybe a Senet room can offer a loan.
 * Combined Modulators: find an "If" piece and a "Then" piece.
 For example: